Amphetamines and Addiction Treatment

 Amphetamine and Dextroamphetamine (Adderall)

-Illegal laboratories also make amphetamines for sale on the street.
-Street names for amphetamines include:
+Illegal laboratories also make these stimulants for sale on the street.
+Street names include:

 Sometimes, illegal laboratories will combine amphetamines with other medications or drugs to try to make them more powerful.